xerocross/xerocross.functional-util/README.md

 This is a collection of JavaScript utility functions written in a functional programming style.
 I just started this.
 It's still under construction.

+## validation and testing

+This library has a rather extensive testing suite written in Jest notation.
+It also uses WeAssert for internal validation of data.
+For example, this library defines a number.isInteger function and many of the other functions use that function internally to verify input data.
+These functions will throw an error at runtime if the input type is invalid.

 ## functions

 This is a list of the available functions and their signatures and return types.
 To use them, import the module. ``const futil = require("xerocross.functional-util");``.
 Then to access a function, say "array.joinRight", you call ``futil.array.joinRight``.